Punta Cana Transfers: Which Should You Use When You Land?

 1. A Pre-Booked Transfer

-If you’d like a safe, easy and stress-free ride to your hotel then a Punta Cana transfer is your best bet.
+If you’d like a safe, easy and stress-free ride to your hotel then a Punta Cana transfer is your best bet for airport transportation, and it’s smart to book this airport transfer in advance to ensure availability.

-This option is as simple as booking your dates, how many people and the destinations to and from.
-Then, when you arrive at the airport, you’ll be picked up and can relax on your way to your resort.
+This option is as simple as booking your dates, how many passengers and the destinations to and from.
+Child seats are often included at no extra charge for family travel.
+Then, when you arrive at the airport, drivers monitor flight status for a timely pickup on arrival, so you can relax on your way to your resort.

 Your bags will certainly fit, unlike on a local bus.
-You’ll be in the comfort of a car but the price will have already been fixed and paid for, unlike in a taxi.
+You’ll be in the comfort of a vehicle, with private transfers offering vans or luxury SUVs, but the price will have already been fixed and paid for, unlike in a taxi.

 Better yet, we have transfers running between the airport and hundreds of Punta Cana resorts so you’ll definitely be able to arrive at your destination safely.

-Book a round trip so you don’t have to worry about how you’ll get back to the airport either.
-Prices are as little as just $34.
+Book round trip transfers so you don’t have to worry about how you’ll get back to the airport either.
+Prices are as little as just $36.

 2. Local Public Transportation

 This option is perhaps the least glamorous on the list but will certainly save you a few Dominican pesos.
+APTRA is also a public transportation service available in Punta Cana.
 The buses in the Dominican Republic are known as Guaguas.
 You can expect to pay around RD$40 (or $0.80 in USD) for a trip.
+Shared shuttles are another budget-friendly option.
+They may require waiting for other passengers and can make multiple stops.

 If you manage to get on the right bus, pay, and ask your driver to inform you when you’re near your stop, then you’re doing well.